 If any Certificateholders elect to redeem their Certificates, in whole or in part, in accordance with this Condition 11.5, the Trustee shall redeem such Certificates on the relevant Change of Control Put Right Date at the Change of Control Put Right Dissolution Amount together with any accrued but unpaid Periodic Distribution Amounts.
-If all (and not some only) of the Certificates are to be redeemed on any Change of Control Put Right Date in accordance with this Condition 11.5, upon payment in full of the relevant Change of Control Put Right Dissolution Amount together with any accrued but unpaid Periodic Distribution Amounts to the Certificateholders, the Trust will terminate, the Certificates shall cease to represent undivided ownership interests in the Trust Assets and no further amounts shall be payable in respect thereof and the Trustee shall have no further obligations in respect thereof.
+If all (and not some only) of the Certificates are to be redeemed on any Change of Control Put Right Dissolution Amount together with any accrued but unpaid Periodic Distribution Amounts.
+If all (and not some only) of the Certificates are to be redeemed on any Change of Control Put Right Dissolution Amount together with any accrued but unpaid Periodic Distribution Amounts to the Certificateholders, the Trust will terminate, the Certificates shall cease to represent undivided ownership interests in the Trust Assets and no further amounts shall be payable in respect thereof and the Trustee shall have no further obligations in respect thereof.

-To exercise the right in this Condition 11.5 the relevant holder must, if such Certificates are in definitive form and held outside Euroclear and Clearstream, Luxembourg, deliver, at the specified office of the Principal Paying Agent at any time during normal business hours of the Principal Paying Agent falling within the notice period, a duly completed and signed notice of exercise in the form (for the time being current) obtainable from the specified office of the Principal Paying Agent (a Change of Control Put Notice) and in which the holder must specify a bank account to which payment is to be made under this Condition 11.5 and the face amount thereof to be redeemed and, if less than the full amount of the Certificates so surrendered is to be redeemed, an address to which a new Certificate in respect of the balance of such Certificate is to be sent subject to and in accordance with the provisions of Condition 2.2.
+To exercise the option in this Condition 11.5 the relevant holder must, if such Certificates are in definitive form and held outside Euroclear and Clearstream, Luxembourg, deliver, at the specified office of the Principal Paying Agent at any time during normal business hours of the Principal Paying Agent falling within the notice period, a duly completed and signed notice of exercise in the form (for the time being current) obtainable from the specified office of the Principal Paying Agent (a Change of Control Put Notice) and in which the holder must specify a bank account to which payment is to be made under this Condition 11.5 and the face amount thereof to be redeemed and, if less than the full amount of the Certificates so surrendered is to be redeemed, an address to which a new Certificate in respect of the balance of such Certificate is to be sent subject to and in accordance with the provisions of Condition 2.2.

-If the Certificates are represented by a Global Certificate or are in definitive form and held through Euroclear or Clearstream, Luxembourg, to exercise the right in this Condition 11.4 a holder must, within the notice period, give notice to the Principal Paying Agent of such exercise in accordance with the standard procedures of Euroclear and Clearstream, Luxembourg (which may include notice being given on such Certificateholder's instruction by Euroclear, Clearstream, Luxembourg or any depositary for them to the Principal Paying Agent by electronic means) in a form acceptable to Euroclear and Clearstream, Luxembourg from time to time and if the Certificates are represented by a Global Certificate, at the same time present or procure the presentation of the relevant Global Certificate to the Principal Paying Agent for notation accordingly.
+If the Certificates are represented by a Global Certificate or are in definitive form and held through Euroclear or Clearstream, Luxembourg, to exercise the option in this Condition 11.4 a holder must, within the notice period, give notice to the Principal Paying Agent of such exercise in accordance with the standard procedures of Euroclear and Clearstream, Luxembourg (which may include notice being given on such Certificateholder's instruction by Euroclear, Clearstream, Luxembourg or any depositary for them to the Principal Paying Agent by electronic means) in a form acceptable to Euroclear and Clearstream, Luxembourg from time to time and if the Certificates are represented by a Global Certificate, at the same time present or procure the presentation of the relevant Global Certificate to the Principal Paying Agent for notation accordingly.